The cost of accidents

 You can also get tips on how to prepare your company for winter.

-Commercial Vehicles: Preventing Winter Accidents
+Commercial Vehicles: How to Prevent Winter Accidents

 Harsh Quebec winters influence driving.
 All drivers should be extra careful, especially those behind the wheel of commercial vehicles.
 Don’t underestimate the costs of potential accidents involving your company’s vehicles.
 Educate your employees!